Travel to Edinburgh

-Stepping off the train at Edinburgh puts you right in the heart of the action.
+Stepping off the train in Edinburgh puts you right in the heart of the action.
 Emerging from Waverley Station, in the shadow of the Castle, you have the whole city at your feet.

 Famed for its summer arts festivals, and colourful New Year celebrations, the city buzzes with excitement all year around.
 From the Old Town, with its medieval tenements and narrow wynds, to the planned elegance of the Georgian New Town, Edinburgh is one of the most beautiful and fascinating cities in the world.

 Travelling from Glasgow, you get a great view of Murrayfield Stadium, Scotland’s International rugby ground.
 Travelling from Aberdeen or Dundee, you cross the Forth Bridge, one of the world’s most iconic feats of engineering.
-And if you’ve come from London and the south, you can enjoy wonderful views of the east coast.
+And if you’ve come from London and the south, you can enjoy wonderful views of the east coast as you approach the city.
 Even better, you can take advantage of some brilliant offers when you arrive in Edinburgh, including 2 for 1 entry to some the city’s best attractions.

 Getting to and from Edinburgh by train